orangejuice/blog/data/activity/book-我们内心的冲突-2023/record.en.md

 date: 2023-10-19 04:56:43+08:00
 douban:
   rating: 8.4
-  subtitle: "[American] Karen Horney / 2023 / Jiangsu Phoenix Literature and Art
+  subtitle: Karen Horney / 2023 / Jiangsu Phoenix Literature and Arts Publishing
-    Publishing"
 ---

-After reading 'Our Inner Conflicts', I thought that if I rigidly share the content of the book, it would be too ordinary.
-So, I tried to answer the question that the book does not explicitly answer: How to resolve our inner conflicts.
+via youtube hou hou shuo hua After reading 'The Conflicts Within Us,' I thought that simply sharing the content of the book in a dogmatic way would be too commonplace, so I tried to answer the questions that the book does not explicitly address: how to resolve the conflicts within us.